mahdiwf/ValuingAmericanOption/README.md

 By emulating this paper's numerical example in Jupiter Notebook/Python, I hope I will learn interesting world of option for both European & American style from the perspective of programming.<br>

-The example used in the paper: <br>
+The paper used the following put option: <br>
 Consider an American put option on a share of non-dividend-paying stock.
-The put option is exercisable at a strike price of $1.10 at times 1, 2, and 3, where time three is the final expiration date of the option.
+The put option is exercisable at a strike price of $1.10 at times 1, 2, and 3, where time 3 (t3) is the final expiration date of the option.
 The riskless rate is 6%.
 The current stock price is $1.00. <br>
 I will also use/copy the explanation from the paper to describe the steps in the Python program.<br>

 Important part of the paper:<br>
 * The holder of an American option **compares** the payoff from immediate exercise with the expected payoff from continuation, and then exercises if the immediate payoff is higher.
 * The optimal exercise strategy is determined by the **conditional expectation** of the payoff from continuing to keep the option alive.
-* This conditional expectation can be estimated by using **least squares** or **regress**.
+* This conditional expectation can be estimated by using **least squares** or **regression** method.
 * By estimating the conditional expectation function for each exercise date, we obtain a complete **specification** of the optimal exercise strategy along each path.
 * There are 8 price paths assumed for the simulation.
 * With this specification, American options can then be valued accurately by simulation.